tea2x/quantum-purse-key-vault/README.npm.md

    * By default will require at least 20 characters
    *
    * **Parameters**:
-   * - `password: Uint8Array` - utf8 serialized password.
+   * - `js_password: Uint8Array` - utf8 serialized password, input from js env.
    *
    * **Returns**:
    * - `Result<u16, JsValue>` - The strength of the password measured in bit on success,